monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/metadata.md

 <img src="Screenshot 2024-07-31 at 4.12.45 PM.png" width="300">

-## term tracker
+## Term tracker

 All ontology updates are tracked in our [GitHub repository](https://github.com/monarch-initiative/vertebrate-breed-ontology).
 When an update or edit on a VBO term is made in the context of a GitHub issue, a link to GitHub issue is added the VBO term.
-These links are useful to keep track of editing history (e.g. what changes were made) and for transparency (i.e. one can go back to a GitHub issue to gain context on the discussions and decisions that lead to the changes in the VBO term)
+These links are useful to keep track of editing history (e.g. what changes were made) and for transparency (i.e. one can go back to a GitHub issue to gain context on the discussions and decisions that lead to the changes in the VBO term).